Jason2Brownlee/QuakeBotArchive/README.md

 # Quake Bot Archive

 This project is an attempt to locate, archive/mirror, and playtest every Quake bot mods (QuakeC modifications) that I can find.
-Client-side bots, QuakeWorld bots, Quake engine bots, and mods that "have a bot as well" are out of scope.
+Client-side bots (aimbots), QuakeWorld bots, Quake engine bots, Quake monsters, and mods that "added a bot" are out of scope.

 ## Quake Bot Genealogy